-I got my first PC some time in the early 1990s to replace an Amstrad PCW, if anyone remembers that.
+I got my first PC in 1992 to replace an Amstrad PCW, if anyone remembers that.
 The PC came with MS-DOS and Windows 3.0, which was replaced almost immediately by Windows 3.1.
 I didn’t upgrade.
 I didn’t see much point in Windows and continued to use DOS until, at some point in the 1990s, I began to experiment with Linux.
 After an initial unsuccessful attempt to use Slackware I tried Red Hat and got on better with that.

 I knew nothing about Unix at this stage; in fact, I still knew very little about computers in general.
 But I was beginning to enjoy the intellectual challenge they offered and that was what drew me to Linux.
 At this time it was pretty much entirely reliant on the command line, but this wasn’t a problem for me because I was used to it from DOS and in fact preferred it.
 But the lack of word processors was a different matter.